Sealed Cargo

-Sealed Cargo is a 1951 American war film about a fisherman, played by Dana Andrews, who gets tangled up with Nazis and their U-boats.
-Claude Rains, Carla Balenda, and Philip Dorn co-starred.
-Andrews' younger brother, actor Steve Forrest, had a small, uncredited part, one of his earliest screen roles.
-The movie was based on the novel The Gaunt Woman by Edmund Gilligan.
+Sealed Cargo is a 1951 RKO Pictures American war film directed by Alfred L. Werker and starring Dana Andrews, Claude Rains, Carla Balenda and Philip Dorn.
+Andrews' younger brother Steve Forrest also appears in one of his earliest screen roles.
+The film is based on the novel The Gaunt Woman by Edmund Gilligan.

 Plot

-In 1943, at the height of the World War II Battle of the Atlantic, Captain Pat Banyon, skipper of the fishing trawler Daniel Webster, unloads his catch in his home port of Gloucester, Massachusetts.
+In 1943 at the height of the World War II Battle of the Atlantic, Captain Pat Banyon of the fishing trawler Daniel Webster unloads his catch in his home port of Gloucester, Massachusetts.
 He reluctantly agrees to transport Margaret McLean to Trabo, a small community in Newfoundland.
 Shorthanded, he hires Danish sailor Konrad, and the Daniel Webster sails for the Grand Banks fishing grounds.
-Once at sea, another Dane, Holger, reports that the radio has been sabotaged.
-As Banyon knows all the crew well except for Konrad and fellow Dane Holger, he suspects one of them or even Margaret of being a German agent.
+Once at sea, another Dane named Holger reports that the radio has been sabotaged.
+Banyon suspects that Konrad, Holger or Margaret may be a German agent.

-Sailing at night in heavy fog, they hear gunfire.
-They search for survivors and come upon the damaged Den Magre Kvinde (Danish for The Gaunt Woman), a Danish square-rigged sailing ship.
+Sailing at night in heavy fog, they hear gunfire and search for survivors.
+They find the damaged Den Magre Kvinde (Danish for The Gaunt Woman), a Danish square-rigged sailing ship.
 She appears to have been damaged in a storm and then shelled.
-Aboard, they discover only the dazed Captain Skalder and a dead body.
-He claims that his crew abandoned ship in a storm, and that he was subsequently attacked by a U-boat.
+Aboard the ship, they discover only the dazed Captain Skalder and a dead body.
+Skalder claims that his crew abandoned ship in a storm and that he was subsequently attacked by a U-boat.
 The Daniel Webster tows the stricken Kvinde to Trabo.

-Konrad is suspicious: he notes that the German gunfire hit above the waterline (rather than below it, where a gunner intending to sink a ship would aim), and that while the tarpaulin covering the ship's boat is riddled with bullet holes, the boat itself is undamaged.
-Banyon and Konrad separately sneak below decks to search the hold.
-When they meet, Konrad has a pistol, but he gives it to Banyon to prove where his loyalties lie.
-They accidentally discover a second, hidden hold containing rack upon rack of torpedoes — the ship is a tender, covertly resupplying the U-boat "wolfpacks".
-They watch undetected as Holger enters the hold and uses a radio to signal the Germans.
-However, before the pair can alert the military, Skalder's crew arrives in boats, so they pretend they know nothing.
+Konrad is suspicious because he notes that the German gunfire hit the Kvinde above the waterline (rather than below it, where a gunner intending to sink a ship would aim), and that while the tarpaulin covering the ship's boat is riddled with bullet holes, the boat itself is undamaged.
+Banyon and Konrad sneak below decks to search the hold.
+When they meet, Konrad has a pistol, but he gives it to Banyon to prove his loyalty.
+They accidentally discover a second, hidden hold containing racks of torpedoes, indicating that the ship is a tender, covertly resupplying the U-boat "wolfpacks".
+The men watch undetected as Holger enters the hold and uses a radio to signal the Germans.
+However, before they can alert the military, Skalder's crew arrives in boats, so they pretend that they know nothing.
 Skalder plans to resupply the U-boats at Trabo.